kormiltsev/Telegram-bot-Welly-collection/README.md

-# Telegram bot for collections
+# Telegram bot for Welly 1:60 toy cars collections

-Story:

-This app is for kid tomanage collection of Welly toy cars (1:60).
-In store need to check does this toy is already in collectoin.
-So I create Telegram bot to fast check (instead of an app =) ) Next step is make it universal.
-By the way Telegram UI is good alternative to create app on every OS.
+Bot keeps items in file (by default) or connect to postgres.

-Catalog of items, Telegram used as UI.
+Telegram used as UI.

 ## Features

 - add
 - delete
-- edit
 - find item by itemID, Model or Manufacture name contains
-- show description and photo
+- show description and photos

 ## Documentation

-Item:
+### Item:

 - Model name
 - Manufacture name